The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Finite generation for klt pairs

 for all geometric valuations $v$ of $X$. \end{enumerate} \end{theorem} \begin{proof} The proof of \cite[Theorem 3]{CL13} carries verbatim here, noting that the external reference \cite[Proposition 4.7]{ELMNP06} holds for arbitrary Noetherian schemes. \end{proof}

 In the next result, for the same reason as the case of Theorem \ref{thm:cl12b}, we do not need to assume from the outset that $Z$ is of equal characteristic zero.

 \begin{corollary}[{cf.\ \cite[Corollary 1]{CL13}}] Let $\pi\colon X \to Z$ be a projective morphism of integral Noetherian schemes, such that $X$ is normal and such that $Z$ is affine and has a dualizing complex $\omega_Z^\bullet$.
-Denote by $K_X$ a canonical divisor on $X$ defined using $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
+Denote by $K_X$ a canonical divisor on $X$ associated to $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
 Assume that the function field of $X$ has characateristic zero.

 Let $\Delta$ be an effective $\QQ$-Weil divisor on $X$ such that $K_X+\Delta$ is $\QQ$-Cartier and $(X,\Delta)$ is klt.
 Let $A$ be a $\pi$-nef $\QQ$-Cartier divisor on $X$.

 Assume that either $A$ is $\pi$-ample or $\Delta$ is $\pi$-big, and assume that $K_X+\Delta+A$ is $\pi$-pseudoeffective.
 Then $\lvert K_X+\Delta+A\rvert_{\QQ}\neq\emptyset$.